 Mistletoe is a natural therapy that may support and improve your dog’s quality of life while fighting canine cancer.

-Mistletoe is a semi-parasitic shrub that grows on a variety of host trees1.
-It has been used by humans for hundreds of years and was even touted as the “all healer” by Celtic druids2.
-It wasn’t until Rudolf Steiner introduced mistletoe for clinical treatment in the 1920s that it was applied to humans on the basis that it could be used as a therapeutic agent to correct the imbalances causing cancer1.
+Mistletoe is a semi-parasitic shrub that grows on a variety of host trees.1 It has been used by humans for hundreds of years and was even touted as the “all healer” by Celtic druids.2 It wasn’t until Rudolf Steiner introduced mistletoe for clinical treatment in the 1920s that it was applied to humans as a therapeutic agent to correct the imbalances causing cancer.1

 - Lectins – Proteins that bind to carbohydrates.
 Lectins are known to boost the immune system and possess anti-tumor properties.